-UiPath Apps while currently being a cloud-only offering, does provide means to connect to an on-premise deployed version of UiPath Orchestrator (v19.10 and later) to help leverage the power of RPA to help drive rich app experiences.
+UiPath Apps cloud does provide means to connect to an on-premise deployed version of UiPath Orchestrator (19.10 and later) to help leverage the power of RPA to help drive rich app experiences.

 - All connections to Orchestrator are made from a single place, the Apps Service application.

 - All calls to Orchestrator are authenticated calls in line with the security model exposed by Orchestrator.
 Please see the section about Authenticating.

 - Credential obtained from the user to talk to Orchestrator is used for all communication with Orchestrator both at design time when authoring the app as well as runtime when executing the app.
 The identity of the user who is designing or running the app itself has no bearing here.